hackforla/website/.github/ISSUE_TEMPLATE/blank-issue-template.md

 ---

 ### Overview
-REPLACE THIS TEXT - Clearly state the purpose of this issue in 2 sentences or less
+REPLACE THIS TEXT - Clearly state the purpose of this issue in 2 sentences or less.
+We write ours a modified user story in this format: _We need to do X for Y reason._

 ### Action Items
 REPLACE THIS TEXT - List the research to be done, or the steps to be completed.